jadeleafmoon/blog/algorithms.md

 - The best video I've found is from David Yang, where he explains the REACTO framework.
 - REACTO: Repeat, Examples, Approach, Code, Test, Optimize.
 - Notice that a lot of clarification and discussion happens before the first line of code is written!
-- The best tip I have is that as you're solving the problem, explain your code line by line.
+- The best tip I can give is to explain your code line by line as you're solving the problem.
 Also, share your thoughts when thinking.
 This will avoid awkward silences.